TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/advanced-cache.md

 **Step 2**: go into the Endpoint Designer tab and for the path(s) you want to cache, select the Advanced Cache plugin from the drop-down list.

-**Step 3**: configure the Advanced Cache (timeout and HTTP response codes) for each combination of path and method as required.
+**Step 3**: Configure the Advanced Cache (timeout and HTTP response codes) for each combination of path and method as required.
 If you don't need to set a specific timeout for an endpoint you can leave this blank and Tyk will use the cache timeout configured previously.

 {{< img src="/img/dashboard/endpoint-designer/advanced-cache-config.png" alt="Endpoint cache configuration" >}}